UMM-CSci-3601/intro-to-git/README.md

 * Chris wants to make _both_ function calls (in some order, which `git` couldn't begin to guess).

-Here `git can't tell which of these happened, and thus can't "know" how to handle the merge.
-Thus it punts it to us, the human users to sort out.
+Here `git` can't tell which of these happened, and thus can't "know" how to handle the merge.
+Thus it punts it to us, the human users, to sort out.
 Sometimes it's obvious to us what to do, but sometimes it's really _not_ clear what the right course of action is. :warning: DO NOT JUST THROW AWAY OTHER PEOPLE'S WORK TO RESOLVE A MERGE CONFLICT.
 This is a place where you really want to